Gaddang people: Colonization by Kastilà and the Church

-During the Spanish period, education was entirely a function of the Church, intended to convert indigenes to Catholicism.
+During the Spanish period, education was entirely a function of the Church; its purpose was to convert indigenes to Catholicism.
 Although the throne decreed instruction was to be in Spanish, most friars found it easier to work in local tongues.
 This practice had the dual effect of maintaining local dialects/languages while suppressing Spanish literacy (minimizing the acquisition of individual social and political power, and suppressing national identity) among rural natives.
 The Education Decree of 1863 changed this, requiring primary education (and establishment of schools in each municipality) while requiring the use of Spanish language for instruction.
 Implementation in remote areas of Northern Luzon, however, had not materially begun by the revolution of 1898.

-Early in the Aguinaldo revolution, the main actions of the insurgents in the Cagayan Valley area were incursions by irregular Tagalog forces led by Major (later Colonel) Simeon Villa (Aguinaldo's personal physician, appointed the military commander of Katipunan troops in Isabela), Major Delfin, Colonel Leyba, and members of the family of Gov. Dismas Guzman who were accused of robbery, torture, and killing of Spanish government functionaries, Catholic priests and their adherents, for which banditry several officers were later tried and convicted.
-This characterization has been disputed by the American Justice James Henderson Blount, who served as U.S. District Judge in the Cagayan region 1901-1905.
-Regardless of the truth of the accusations and counter-accusations we may be certain that - in the area from Ilagan to Bayombong inhabited by Gaddang people - violence by outsiders and local-officials for and against Spanish-government adherents inevitably affected the daily lives of those living in the area.
+Early in the Aguinaldo revolution, the main actions of the insurgents in the Cagayan Valley area were incursions by irregular Tagalog forces led by Major (later Colonel) Simeon Villa (Aguinaldo's personal physician, appointed the military commander of Katipunan troops in Isabela), Major Delfin, Colonel Leyba, and members of the family of Gov. Dismas Guzman who were accused of robbery, torture, and killing of Spanish government functionaries, Catholic priests and their adherents, for which several officers were later tried and convicted.
+This characterization has been disputed by the American Justice James Henderson Blount, who served as U.S. District Judge in the Cagayan region 1901–1905.
+Regardless of the truth of the accusations and counter-accusations we may be certain that in the area from Ilagan to Bayombong inhabited by Gaddang people violence by outsiders and local-officials for and against Spanish-government adherents inevitably affected the daily lives of those living in the area.